AndreusAxolotl/Paracelsin/README.md

-### Temporary warnings: The mod just released so there may be big bugs, warn me if you find them.
-I'm currently accepting suggestions for new recipes and rewards.
-Just put them in an issue/pr/factorio mod browser discussion!!

 Another frozen world on the horizon...
 Paracelsin is much colder than Aquilo, but unlike the world of ammonia this planet has a solid surface.
 Highly active cryovolcanically, the planet eerily resembles Vulcanus but instead of lava and sulfuric acid the planet is covered by ice and liquid nitrogen.